MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Specify whether a user can sign into Google Chrome with their account and use account-related services like sync and single sign on.
+  Specify whether a user can sign into Microsoft Edge with their account and use account-related services like sync and single sign on.
 To control the availability of sync, use the [SyncDisabled](#syncdisabled) policy instead.

 If you set this policy to 'Disable', make sure that you also set the [NonRemovableProfileEnabled](#nonremovableprofileenabled) policy to disabled because [NonRemovableProfileEnabled](#nonremovableprofileenabled) disables the creation of an automatically signed in browser profile.
-If both policies are set, Google Chrome will use the 'Disable browser sign-in' policy and behave as if [NonRemovableProfileEnabled](#nonremovableprofileenabled) is set to disabled.
+If both policies are set, Microsoft Edge will use the 'Disable browser sign-in' policy and behave as if [NonRemovableProfileEnabled](#nonremovableprofileenabled) is set to disabled.

 If you set this policy to 'Enable', users can sign into the browser.
 Signing into the browser doesn't mean that sync is turned on by default; the user must separately opt-in to use this feature.